jfoadi/cry/cran-comments.md

+## Submission of version 0.5.2
+Release was prompted after a warning that a ggplot2 feature was going to change.
+A warning from R CMD check with --as-cran option complains about an error accessing https://www.iucr.org/
 ## Submission of version 0.5.1
 This is the first release after a long time.
 Prompted mostly by request due to a failure from CRAN and M. Maechler (for R-devel).
-With this ersion I have also experiences GitHub Actions for the first time.
+With this version I have also experienced GitHub Actions for the first time.

 ## Submission of version 0.5.0
 After first release in CRAN, this is the version containing many more functions and improvements.